dweb87/dweb87.github.io/_posts/2025-02-15-beyond-the-marketing-funnel.md

 tag: Theory | 2025
 ---

-For years, digital marketing has relied on the funnel as the dominant strategic model—guiding consumers step by step from awareness to conversion.
+For years, digital marketing has relied on the funnel as the dominant strategic model: guiding consumers step by step from awareness to conversion.
 It’s a neat and tidy framework that looks great in presentations.
 But does it truly reflect how people engage with brands?

 The reality is far messier.
 Consumers don’t move in linear paths.
 They discover, hesitate, return, validate, get distracted, and sometimes convert when we least expect it.
 The modern customer journey is therefore not a funnel or pipeline, but a web of interconnected behaviours, loops, and triggers.
 Yet, most strategies still force-fit people into an outdated structure.